satzh390/NotifyX/design/README.md

 **Recipient Resolution Priority:**
 1. Explicit recipients in event (if provided)
-2. Rule's `defaultRecipients` (if no explicit recipients)
-3. Subscribers/groups subscribed to the event type (if no explicit recipients and no rule defaults)
+2. Subscribers/groups subscribed to the event type (if no explicit recipients)

 ### 3) Message Delivery Worker Layer